Official websites use .mil

 The 514th Troop Carrier Wing was organized at Birmingham Municipal Airport, Ala., in June 1949 and moved to Mitchel Air Force Base, N.Y., in October 1949.
 Reservists were then equipped with the C-46 Commando.
 Recalled to active duty during the Korean conflict, members of the 514th flew stateside support missions until February 1953, when the wing was returned to reserve status.
 In March 1961, the 514th moved from Mitchel Field to McGuire Air Force Base, N.J., and changed aircraft to the C-119 Flying Boxcar.
 There were then three Troop Carrier Groups assigned to the wing.
 The 903rd was assigned to McGuire with the 904th and 905th being assigned to Stewart N.Y. and Bradley Conn.
 In August of 1968, the 903rd became the first associate military airlift group in the eastern United States as crews transitioned to the C-141A Starlifter.
 The 514th was next re-designated a military airlift wing (associate), with groups at McGuire AFB, N.J., Charleston AFB, S.C., and Dover AFB, Del.
 In July 1973, the 903rd was inactivated and personnel were transferred to the direct command of the 514th.
 Other groups became separate wings.

 The restructuring of the Air Force major commands changed the unit from a military airlift wing to an air mobility wing.
-The mission change resulted in the addition of the KC-10A Extender, an air refueling aircraft, while still maintaining the airlift and aeromedical missions already assigned.
-In October 1993, the 78th Air Refueling Squadron moved from Barksdale AFB, La., to McGuire AFB, N.J., and was assigned to the 514th AMW.
-The following September, the 76th Air Refueling Squadron was also established as a new squadron in the wing, with most of that squadron's equipment and personnel coming from Seymour-Johnson AFB, N.C.
+The mission change resulted in the addition of the KC-10A Extender, an air refueling aircraft.
+The wing also maintained its airlift and aeromedical missions already assigned.
+In October 1993, the 78th Air Refueling Squadron was assigned to the 514th AMW.
+A year later, in October 1994, they moved from Barksdale AFB, La., to McGuire AFB, N.J.
+The 76th Air Refueling Squadron was also established in October 1994.
+Most of the squadrons' personnel came from Barksdale, as well as, multiple squadrons already assigned to McGuire.

 Wing Leadership Biographies